A Foodcentric Life

 Instructions

-• Right before using, rinse berries gently in cold water and drain on paper towels.
-For strawberries, cut off the tops and quarter them.
+• Right before using, wash your berries, drain and dry on paper towels.
+For strawberries, cut off the tops and quarter them or chop them depending on the size.
+If the blackberries are huge, cut them crosswise.

 Notes